Ayush-Sharma23/nistula-technical-assessment/README.md

 # Nistula Guest Message Handler

-### Note : At the end of the readme is my thought process between adding each feature and commiting it.
+### Note : This is the MVP version of the project.
+It runs on rule-based classification and heurisitical scoring.
+For semantic classificaion,check semantic_classifier_based branch.

 # Running the Project